AnInsaneJimJam/aqua-orbital/README.md

 `GET /health` checks the API process. `GET /ready` also requires a fresh canonical index matching the deployment.
 A new database needs its initial history sync before liquidity and quotes become available.

+The current deployment supports the three listed tokens and uses three-tick publication presets.
+Contract limits of **2–8 assets**, **up to 8 ticks**, and **16 crossings per swap** describe the supported shape; they do not establish execution coverage for every configuration.

 ## Repository and documentation

 | Location | Responsibility |